$100,000 Cash Lottery

 The 2011 $100,000 Cash Lottery proceeds will be allocated towards the purchase of new equipment for the Physical & Respiratory Therapy departments as well as the Laboratory.
 Items to be purchased include a treadmill, parallel bars, pulmonary function system, coverslipper, defibrillator, and precision balance scale.

-Ultrasound Machine for Medical ImagingThe 2010 $100,000 Cash Lottery will help fund the purchase of a new ultrasound machine for Medical Imaging.
-This ultrasound will improve vascular ultrasound studies at BUH and also means that many patients will not have to travel to another medical facility to have diagnostic procedures performed, ensuring quality healthcare is available close to home.
+The 2010 $100,000 Cash Lottery will help fund the purchase of a new ultrasound machine for MedicalUltrasound Machine for Medical Imaging Imaging.
+This ultrasound unit will improve vascular ultrasound studies at BUH and also means that many patients will not have to travel to another medical facility to have diagnostic procedures performed, ensuring quality healthcare is available close to home.

-Proceeds from the 2009 $100,000 Cash Lottery have been re-allocated towards the purchase of an ER Monitoring System.
-This central monitoring system would replace using two pieces of equipment, a defribillator monitor and telemetry unit, to monitor patients with heart problems.
-It is a brand new piece of equipment and would sync directly with the ICU so patient's information would transfer with the patient when they are moved.
+ER Monitoring SystemProceeds from the 2009 $100,000 Cash Lottery have been re-allocated towards the purchase of an ER Monitoring System.
+This central monitoring system will replace using two pieces of equipment, a defribillator monitor and telemetry unit, to monitor patients with heart problems.
+It is a brand new piece of equipment and will sync directly with the ICU so patient's information will transfer with the patient when they are moved.

-The 2008 $100,000 Cash Lottery proceeds have been allocated towards a Triple Channel IV Pump for the ICU Department.
-The Triple Channel IV Pump will increase patient and staff safety, helping in patient transporting and mobilization.
-It also allows for the management of three medications with one pump.
+The 2008 $100,000 Cash Lottery proceeds have been allocated towards a Triple Channel IV Pump forTriple Channel IV Pump the ICU Department.
+The Triple Channel IV Pump will increase patient and staff safety, helping in patient transporting and mobilization, as it allows for the management of three medications with one pump.

 ultrasound stretcher Cobas

-BATC Lab cheque presentation Proceeds from the 2007 $100,000 Cash Lottery along with a $100,000 contribution from BATC CDC were allocated towards the purchase of new automated, integrated chemistry system formally known as the Roche Cobas 6000 system, for the Lab at BUH.
+BATC Lab cheque presentation Proceeds from the 2007 $100,000 Cash Lottery along with an $100,000 contribution from BATC CDC were allocated towards the purchase of new automated, integrated chemistry system formally known as the Roche Cobas 6000 system, for the Lab at BUH.
 This equipment will assist lab personnel to test up to 600 blood samples per hour, which is a significant increase over the current rate.

 Cobas